Start using our new user interface: Genome Detective Platform

 There is broad consensus that the envelope glycoprotein gene (E) is suitable for phylogenetic classification, since it contains sufficient phylogenetic signal (1,485bp) to distinguish dengue from other viruses and differentiate between serotypes and genotypes.
 Phylogenetic trees inferred with E gene sequence data generate topologies very similar to whole genome trees.
 Therefore, investigators working with dengue sequences can expect similar classification accuracy when using either WGS or E gene for both genotype and major lineage.

 In past versions of the Genome Detective dengue tool DENV-2 genotypes were also named based on geographic associations.
-Since dengue has spread considerably beyond the old geographic association, we find that using only roman numerals (i.e. I, II, III, etc.) is more appropriate.
+Since dengue has spread considerably beyond the old geographic association, using only roman numerals (i.e. I, II, III, etc.) seems more appropriate.
 Moreover, a numeral system helps to stay in structure with new diverging lineages and genotypes.
 For reference, the geographic association names for DENV-2 correspond to the currently used genotype names as follows:

 • Genotype I - American